codeontap/codeontap/automationServerSetup.md

-# Amazon Linux Machine Setup
+# Application Lifecyle Management Setup

-In general Amazon Linux Machine (ALM) consists of jenkins, docker and httpd as frontend.
+In general Application Lifecyle Management (ALM) consists of jenkins, docker and httpd as frontend.
 Jenkins is distributed as a war file and thus needs some container service to be run on, we use tomcat7.

 _**Note: it is highly recommended to use 2.46.2 Jenkins version or higher and disable the remoting based cli, if it was enabled in the previous version installation.**_